walac/walac.github.io/_posts/2014-10-16-profiling-firefox-os-apps.md

-is symbol resolution. `profile capture` provides the `-s` option which allows you to pass the URL of the [symbolication server](https://github.com/vdjeric/Snappy-Symbolication-Server), that perform symbol resolution.
+is symbol resolution. `profile capture` provides the `-s` option which allows you to pass the URL of the [symbolication server](https://github.com/vdjeric/Snappy-Symbolication-Server), that performs symbol resolution.

-For Firefox OS oficial builds, you can use the [Mozilla symbolication server](https://symbolapi.mozilla.org):
+For Firefox OS official builds, you can use the [Mozilla symbolication server](https://symbolapi.mozilla.org):

 ```bash